Wednesday

 Brief Description

-This is the second term of the course; the first term introduced learners to beginners pattern cutting in women’s wear, using block pattern manipulation techniques.
-After learning initial techniques and skills you will produce a set of basic blocks, using your own measurements.
+The first term introduced learners to beginners pattern cutting in women’s wear, using block pattern manipulation techniques.
+After learning initial techniques and skills and using your own measurements you will produce a set of basic blocks, and learn how to adapt them to create different styles and your own designs.

 Previous Experience and Knowledge Needed?